Climate: Are major greenhouse gas emitters ambitious enough? | DW | 22.04.2021

 But investors are put off by the initial high financial outlay required for renewable energy infrastructure, despite the long-term savings.
 Until energy produced by renewable sources like wind and solar can be stored cheaply and efficiently, the country will still need to rely on coal power.

 Unlike other big emitters — China, the US and the EU — India has not set a net-zero emissions goal for the middle of the century.
-Under its Paris Agreement pledge, it must instead reduce the carbon intensity of its economy by 33-35% from 2005 levels by the end of the decade.
+Under its Paris Agreement pledge, it said it would reduce the carbon intensity of its economy by 33% to 35% from 2005 levels by the end of the decade.

 Even the world's largest CO2 emitters are suffering the effects of climate change.
 So what's stopping countries like Germany, India, Saudi Arabia, the US and China from changing tack and going green?